tallHouse64/drws-lib/README.md

 <img src="https://raw.githubusercontent.com/tallHouse64/drws-lib/refs/heads/main/surfcopyscale-blendmode-test-screenshot-2.png" alt="A screenshot showing the fith and sixth supported blendmodes, subtraction and division blending."/>

-You can use d.h by itself which you may want to do, it would mean you can't output to a display or take event input.
-It would mean the library only needs stdlib.h which you can turn off and redefine calloc and free.
+You can use d.h by itself which you may want to do, it would mean you can do graphics operations on the CPU with very little dependencies.
+You would not be able to take event input using drws-lib without devents.h, dplatform.h and at least one platform library.

+d.h only relies on stdlib.h, this can be turned off if calloc and free are redefined.

 d.h has another optional dependency that is turned off by default, stb_image.h.
 It can be used to load images onto a surface but it doesn't save them.
+This can be turned on by adding the line #define D_ALLOW_STB_IMAGE before implementing the library.

-This library can be implemented in your project using #define D_IMPLEMENTATION
+This library can be implemented in your project by adding the line #define D_IMPLEMENTATION before the line #include"d.h".
+You need to make sure that the library is only implemented in one file, every other file would have the line #include"d.h" without #define D_IMPLEMENTATION.

 # devents.h
 This is a single header file library for taking inputs, so far from the mouse and keyboard.